-If there are any errors in processing the previous messages, policy application MUST be terminated and an event SHOULD be logged using an implementation-specific mechanism.<29>
+If there are any errors in processing the previous messages, policy application MUST be terminated and an event SHOULD be logged using an implementation-specific mechanism. $\leq 31 \geq$

 - 6. For each DN in the GPLink list, beginning with the first element: - If the GPO was returned in the LDAP searchResponse (it is expected that not all GPOs in the search will be returned due to access control issues or replication issues), an element MUST be added to GPO list as follows: - 1.
 The GPO Versions field MUST be updated by the GPO container version and GPO file system version, as specified in section 3.2.1.4. - 2.
 The Scoped GPO DN field MUST be set to a Unicode computer-scoped GPO DN or userscoped GPO DN by prefixing "CN=Machine," or "CN=User," to the current DN of GPLink list. - The Scoped GPO Path field MUST be set to a Unicode computer-scoped GPO path or userscoped GPO path by appending "\Machine," or "\User," to the transformed value of the directory string attribute gPCFileSysPath in the LDAP searchResponse. - 4.
 The GPO GUID field MUST be set to the value of the cn attribute in the LDAP searchResponse. - 5.
 The displayName field MUST be set to the value of the displayName attribute in the LDAP searchResponse. - 6.
 The ExtensionList field MUST be set to an array of curly braced GUID strings formed by parsing CSE GUID from the value of the gPCMachineExtensionNames or gPCUserExtensionNames attributes in the LDAP searchResponse. - 7.
 The FunctionalityVersion field MUST set the value of the gPCFunctionalityVersion attribute in the LDAP searchResponse. - 8.
 The SecurityDescriptor field MUST be set to the value of the ntSecurityDescriptor attribute in the LDAP searchResponse. - 9.
 The WMI Filter field MUST be updated with the value of the gpcWQLFilter attribute, if present in the LDAP searchResponse. - If the GPO was not returned in the LDAP searchResponse, the GPO MUST be ignored. - 7.
+The Policy Target Security Token MUST be initialized to the security token of the Policy Target. - For computer policy mode, retrieve the machine token that is associated with the security context of the server using Kerberos authentication. - For user policy mode, retrieve the impersonation token of the caller. - 8.
 For each GPO in the GPO list, beginning with the first element: - 1.
-The checks specified in section 3.2.5.1.6 MUST be performed. - 2.
-If the represented GPO passes access checking: - 1.
-WMI filter evaluation (section 3.2.5.1.7) MAY be performed. - 2.
-If the represented GPO is considered allowed, append it to abstract element Filtered GPO list (Public).
+The checks specified in section 3.2.5.1.6 MUST be performed.